codebar/tutorials/html/lesson1/tutorial.md

 </div>
 ```

-Here you can see we have told the `src` of the `href` to look in the images folder and display the image `logo.png`, then we have given it a relevant `alt` attribute.
+Here you can see we have told the `src` of the image to look in the images folder and display the image `logo.png`, then we have given it a relevant `alt` attribute.

 Let's add some more images.
 This time, we'll put them in a list.